As the last petal of the rose fell to the ground, the beast was revealed to a prince, the man she was destined to love forever.

 — Rose and Monsters

 The town of Fires Down Below was an mining town that had risen in the glory of fueling the fires of war before the embers were allowed to darken with peace.
-A century later, the bonfire had been ignited once again in a desperate rush to mine iron deposits needed for the coming battles of magic and machine.
+A century later, bonfires had been ignited once again in a desperate rush to mine iron deposits needed for the coming battles of magic and machine.

-Beauty couldn’t miss signs of the town’s resurrection as they rode in from the south.
-Weathered signs almost bleached out by sun and wind had fresh paint splashed over the faded symbols of old.
-The new life, however, didn’t come with the graceful elegance of the old age.
+Beauty couldn't miss signs of the town's resurrection as they rode in from the south.
+Weathered signs bleached by sun and wind had fresh paint splashed over the faded symbols of old.
+The new life, however, didn't come with the graceful elegance of the old age.
 Letters were sloppily forms over neat print and former painted images had been replaced by crude symbols.